wbaopaul/umMDR/README.md

  A two-step unified model based MDR approach (UM-MDR), in which, the significance of a multi-locus model, even a high-order model, can be easily obtained through a regression framework, and a semiparametric correction procedure is designed for control type I error rates

-Key idea: assume the null distributioin is non-central chisquare for testing association between phenotype and S;
-the non-cetral parameter is estimated through a small number of permulation (say 5 or 10 times)

 ## Installation
 * Download the package umMAD_0.1.tar.gz from this respository
 * To install, in R: